Optimal Design of Dallenbach Absorbers Under Broadband Broad-Angle Illumination: Optimal Absorber Design

 The optimization problem to obtain the absorber's parameters giving the tightest design is \emph{non-convex}.
 To solve this optimization problem, we adopt a four-level search approach.
 First forming a relatively coarse calculation grid.
-In Model 1 realization, the parameters $\epsilon_r$ and $\sigma$ of each layer are uniformly distributed with $M$ points in the rages $0.1 \le \epsilon_r \le 10$ and $0 \le \sigma \le 0.1 \left[\rm{S/m}\right] $.
-While in Model $2$ realization, the parameters of each layer $A$, $\lambda_{\rm{rel}}$ and $\lambda_{\rm{res}}$ are uniformly distributed with $M$ points in the ranges $0.1 \le A \le 10$ and $0.1 \le \lambda_{\rm{rel}}, \lambda_{\rm{rel}} \le 10 \left[\rm{m}\right]$.
-Overall, with the parameters of $N$ sub-layers, the total number of calculation grid points in Model $1$ is $M^{2N}$, and for Model $2$ is $M^{3N}$.
+In Model 1 realization, the parameters $\epsilon_r$ and $\sigma$ of each layer are uniformly distributed with $M$ points in the rages $\epsilon_{r,\rm{min}} \le \epsilon_r \le \epsilon_{r,\rm{max}}$ and $0 \le \sigma \le \sigma_{\rm{max}} \left[\rm{S/m}\right] $, for some parameters $\{\epsilon_{r,\rm{min}},\epsilon_{r,\rm{max}},\sigma_{\rm{max}}\}$.
+While in Model $2$ realization, the parameters of each layer $A$, $\lambda_{\rm{rel}}$ and $\lambda_{\rm{res}}$ are uniformly distributed with $M$ points in the ranges $A_{\rm{min}} \le A \le A_{\rm{max}}$ and $\lambda_{\rm{min}} \le \lambda_{\rm{rel}}, \lambda_{\rm{res}} \le \lambda_{\rm{max}} \left[\rm{m}\right]$ for some parameters $\{A_{\rm{min}},A_{\rm{max}},\lambda_{\rm{min}},\lambda_{\rm{max}}\}$.
+Note that the lower and upper values of the grid may vary based on the requirements, such as frequency bandwidth, angular domain, etc. Overall, with the parameters of $N$ sub-layers, the total number of calculation grid points in Model $1$ is $M^{2N}$, and for Model $2$ is $M^{3N}$.
 To ensure memory limitations are not exceeded, for a given $N$, we choose $M$ such to limit the number of grid points to no more than $500$ million.
 For each calculation grid point, in the first calculation level, we evaluate the cost function in Eq.~\eqref{Optimization_problem} (or its equivalent in Eq.~\eqref{Eqiv_Optimization_problem}).
-In the second step, we focus on the top-performing results from the first-level, coarse grid, calculation step, limiting our search to no more than $0.5\%$ of the total number of grid points.
+In the second step, we focus on the top-performing results from the first-level, coarse grid, calculation step, limiting our search to no more than {$1\%$} of the total number of grid points.
 To refine our search further, we perform a local search around each candidate solution of the first-level, evaluating the cost function at steps that are smaller by factor $10$ than in the first-level.
 Once we have explored possible refinement in the vicinity of the top-performing results of the previous step, the most optimal solution obtained so far is set as an input to the third step.
 In the third step, we employ a subsequent round of local search, which involves exploring the immediate surroundings of the optimal solution using smaller step sizes, specifically reduced by a factor of $25$ compared to the initial step.
 This process allows us to fine-tune the optimal solution and achieve even greater refinement.
-As a final step we perform the optimization procedure described in steps $1-3$ multiple times, adjusting the upper limit of $\epsilon_r,\lambda_{\rm{rel}},\lambda_{\rm{res}}$ in the first step from $10$ to $3,4.5,7.5$.
+As a final step we perform the optimization procedure described in steps $1-3$ three additional times, adjusting arbitrarily the parameters $\{\epsilon_{r,\rm{min}},\epsilon_{r,\rm{max}},\sigma_{\rm{max}},A_{\rm{min}},A_{\rm{max}},\lambda_{\rm{min}},\lambda_{\rm{max}}\}$ in the first step.
 This step aims to improve the optimized results, as the initial grid points are modified.
 The entire process is done for both TE and TM polarizations and for several values of $N$.
-We define a 'parameter of optimality' $\tau\left(\theta\right)$, as the optimal ratio between the numerator and the denominator integrands in Eq.~\eqref{Eqiv_Optimization_problem}, i.e., the tightness at a specific incident angle as opposed to $T$ in Eq.~\eqref{Ratio} that is a global tightness,
+In the following section, we illustrate the design procedure for a metamaterial structure to emulate the necessary effective parameters derived from the optimization process.
+For this purpose, employing Model $1$ is more practical due to its more feasible requirements in the quasistatic regime.